 Do Not Oversupplement

-Excessive amounts of vitamin D can be harmful so you cannot go overboard while taking supplements.
+Excessive amounts of vitamin D can be harmful so do not go overboard while taking supplements.
 Oversupplementation can cause symptoms like nausea, vomiting, constipation, poor appetite, weight loss, weakness, disorientation, confusion, and issues with your heart rhythm.
 It may also damage your kidneys.
 The upper limit of vitamin D is 1,000 to 1,500 IU per day for babies, 2,500 to 3,000 IU per day for children between the ages of 1 to 8, and 4,000 IU per day for all others.
-Do keep in mind that you can’t get too much vitamin D from sun exposure because your body automatically restricts the amount of vitamin D that it produces.9
+You can’t get too much vitamin D from sun exposure because your body automatically restricts the amount of vitamin D that it produces.9